Sveta Bilyalova Shows Off Hourglass Figure In Strappy Lingerie

 “Well you’re definitely looking cute,” wrote a third social media user, taking note of her caption.

-“Where you been?” asked another supporter, punctuating their message with a crying face emoji.
+“Where you been?” asked another supporter, punctuating their message with a crying-face emoji.

-On April 29, Sveta caught many of her fan’s attention with another risqué post.
-That time, she rocked a fishnet dress that left little to the imagination as it was completely see-through.
+On April 29, Sveta caught many of her fans’ attention with another risqué photo — one that was taken on a sunny day.
+That time, she rocked a fishnet dress that left little to the imagination due to its completely see-through design.
 In the first photo of the series, she sat in the middle of a water feature and crossed her right leg on top.
 She placed her hands on her knees and looked at the camera with a sultry gaze.
-The photo was taken on a sunny day.